sweettea-io/cli/docs/source/training.rst

 Running the ``train`` command deploys the latest commit of your project's git repo to the TensorCI training cluster.
 Once deployed, the following steps are performed, in order:

-1. All records in your project's dataset are fetched from its TensorCI database.
+1. All records in your project's dataset are fetched from its TensorCI datatable.
 2. If specified, the ``prepro_data`` function specified in ``.tensorci.yml`` is called if the dataset has changed.
 3. The ``train`` function specified in ``.tensorci.yml`` is called.
 4. If specified, the ``test`` function specified in ``.tensorci.yml`` is called.